What Is The Factorization Of The Polynomial Below

 • Trial and Error: This involves finding two binomials whose product equals the quadratic trinomial.
 You need to consider the factors of 'a' and 'c' that, when combined, give 'b'.
 This method relies on practice and intuition.

 Example: Factor x² + 5x + 6.
 We look for two numbers that add up to 5 (the coefficient of x) and multiply to 6 (the constant term).
 These numbers are 2 and 3.
-Therefore, the factorization is (x + 2)(x + 3).
+Because of this, the factorization is (x + 2)(x + 3).

 • AC Method: This method is more systematic than trial and error.
 Multiply 'a' and 'c'.
 Find two numbers that add up to 'b' and multiply to 'ac'.
 Rewrite the middle term using these two numbers and then factor by grouping.